 From Statistics Explained

 - Data from August 2013.
 Most recent data for the reference year 2012: Further Eurostat information, Database.

-Foreign-owned multinationals play an increasingly important role in the economies of many developed and developing countries, with the level of foreign direct investment increasing consistently over the past few decades.
+Foreign-controlled enterprises play an increasingly important role in the economies of many developed and developing countries, with the level of foreign direct investment consistently increasing over the past few decades.